24 February 2015 by Administrator

 Annex 11 – Air Traffic Services,

 Annex 14 – Aerodromes; and

 Other relevant documents are DOC 4444 – Air Traffic Management Procedures for Air Navigation, DOC 9859 – Safety Management System Manual, CIR 314 – Threat and Error Management (TEM), DOC 9910 – Normal Operations Safety Survey (NOSS), Doc 9426 – Air Traffic Services Planning Manual and DOC 9683 – Human Factors Manual.

-In accomplishing its function the ATM Sector carry out various activities at headquarters and operations levels, inclusive of:
+In accomplishing its function the ATM Division carry out various activities at headquarters and operations levels, inclusive of: